Introduction

 Temporary files support system processes but can accumulate and waste disk space.
 Regular cleanup is key for optimal Linux system performance.

-Locate Temporary Files:
+Locate Temporary Files

 Check common directories like /tmp